You are using an outdated browser. Upgrade your browser today for a better experience of this site and many others.

 The taxable value of benefits in kind where cash has been forgone will be fixed at the higher of the taxable value or the value of the cash forgone.

-These rules will not affect employer-provided pension saving, employer-provided pensions advice, childcare vouchers, workplace nurseries, Cycle to Work schemes or Ultra-Low Emission Vehicles, with emissions under 75 g/km (reducing to 50 g/km from April 2018) of CO2.
+These rules will not affect employer-provided pension saving, employer-provided pensions advice, childcare vouchers, workplace nurseries, Cycle to Work schemes or Ultra-Low Emission Vehicles.

 The taxation of employment benefits is a complex area.
 Ensuring that you comply with all the administrative obligations and plan in advance to minimise tax liabilities is essential.
 We can help you with the following: